 In exchange for getting an automatic pass on the ADP and ACP tests and the extra administrative duties that go with the testing process, business owners must make a minimum contribution to the plan each year—which must be immediately 100% vested (nonforfeitable).
 Business owners may choose from two contribution options:

 A matching contribution means that the employer’s contribution matches a certain percentage of the employee’s contribution.
 In a Safe Harbor plan there are two main matching formulas used:

 Additional matching formulas may be available, depending on the plan.

 Unlike matching contributions, nonelective contributions are given to all eligible employees even if they are not making salary contributions to the plan.
 If a business owner decides to set up a Safe Harbor plan with nonelective contributions, the company must contribute at least 3% of each employees compensation to all eligible participants–regardless of the employees’ contributions.

 Safe Harbor provisions can only be added to an existing plan before the beginning of the plan year and require you to provide a 30-day notice to your employees.
-If your new plan year begins January 1st, you’ll need to request the addition a Safe Harbor provision to your 401k plan before November 30th.
+If your new plan year begins January 1, 2024, you’ll need to request the addition of a Safe Harbor provision to your 401(k) plan before November 30th, 2023.